 - Reduce atmospheric CO2 levels and other air pollutants (see video below to learn how and why)

 - Raise property values

-For more information about the benefits of urban forests, check out the Environmental Protection Agency website.
+For more information about the benefits of urban forests, see the Vibrant Cities Lab website.

 We are excited about this new land-use initiative and are expecting to lead similar projects across GTLC’s and other Wisconsin community’s in the future.